JLZ22/Git-Tutorial-for-New-Users/README.md

 This is a repository.
 A repository is essentially a collection of files and folders.
 Github stores these repositories on their servers.
 To get the repository on to your machine, <br>

 - click on the green button that says code and copy the link.<br>
-- open the location you want the repository to be stored on you local device in the command line<br>
+- open the location you want the repository to be stored on you local device in the terminal<br>
 - type `git clone <the link you copied>`<br>

 ## Branches<br>